-- Once a funder is identified, the Associate Vice President, Academic Planning, Development, & Evaluation will assign a Resource Development Officer to help you complete your project.
+Once a funder is identified, the Associate Vice President, Academic Planning, Development, & Evaluation will assign a Resource Development Officer to help you develop your project.

 2. Project Development

-- You will meet or speak regularly with your Resource Development Officer until the project and budget are complete.
+You will work closely with your Resource Development Officer until the project and budget are complete.

 3. Grant Submittal